AdobeDocs/campaign-web.en/help/v8/workflows/workflow-settings.md

 ## Initialization script {#initialization-script}

+>[!CONTEXTUALHELP]
+>id="acw_workflow_settings_initialization"
+>title="Initialization script"
+>abstract="This section lets you define JavaScript code that runs at the start of the workflow.
+It can be used to initialize variables, set parameters, or prepare data before any workflow activities are executed."

 The **Initialization script** lets you initialize variables or modify activity properties.
 Click the **Edit code** button and type the snippet of code to execute.
 The script is called when the workflow executes.
 Refer to the section related to [event variables](../workflows/event-variables.md).